prebid/prebid.github.io/dev-docs/publisher-api-reference/bidderSettings.md

 ##### 2.6. storageAllowed

 By default, bid adapters can access browser cookies and local storage.
 This can be disabled by setting `storageAllowed` to `false`.

+Note that:
+ - [Disabling device access](/dev-docs/publisher-api-reference/setConfig.html#setConfig-deviceAccess) will prevent access to storage regardless of this setting;
+ - `storageAllowed` will only affect bid adapters and not any other type of module (such as analytics or RTD).

 <hr class="full-rule" />